 Positive Emotions Rewire our Brain

 The scientific name for this is neuroplasticity.
 Our brain rewires itself based on experiences, growth, learning, exercise, and emotions.
 Having more positive emotions leads to a snowball effect because your brain begins to prefer positive thinking pathways.
-Love, arguably one of the most powerful positive emotions, is suspected to have the most profound effect on neuroplasticity (10).
+Love, arguably one of the most powerful positive emotions, is suspected to have the most profound effect (10).
 In one animal study, researchers gave one group of rats more “TLC” (I.e. petting, holding etc.).
 The result of the TLC was a 50 percent increase in those rats’ lifespan (10).

 Positive Effects on Disease

 Everyone could stand to be a little more positive these days, but positive emotions may have a more significant effect on certain health conditions:

 - Autoimmune disease

 - Especially those in close association with increased inflammatory labs (Inflammatory Bowel Disease, Rheumatoid Arthritis, untreated Celiac disease etc.).